 - Divided the batter among 2 - 4 large icing bags fitted with a medium round tip.

 - Place a template of circles underneath the parchment paper of your cookie sheet.
 Pipe circles of batter holding the icing bag at a 90° angle towards the cookie sheet.
 Stop piping when you reach the inner part of the circle.
 The point or mark left by the icing tip will slowly dissipate in a few minutes so you should have a smooth surface.
 Note: this is one reason why the consistency of the batter in step 4 should flow.

 - Drop the cookie sheet a few times from a height of 5 – 6 inches flat on your work surface to release any large air pockets.
 This step will also help smoothen surfaces where the bump or peak hasn’t completely dissipated.
 Sprinkle decorations if you like.

 - Preheat oven to 300°F. Let sit at room temperature for 30 – 45 minutes, or however long it takes for the surface of the piped batter to dry and form a skin.
 It’s ready for the oven when you lightly touch the edge and your fingertip remains dry.

 - Bake cookie sheets one at a time for 12 – 15 minutes, 12 minutes for small-size macarons and 15 minutes for macarons measuring 1.5 inches or more.
 Rotate the sheet halfway into baking after the feet have formed.

 - Remove from the oven and let the macarons cool completely on the cookie sheet.

-- Place the chocolate chips in a bowl.
-Heat the heavy cream in a sauce pan until it just starts to simmer with small bubbles forming around the edge.
+- Melt the butter in a sauce pan.
+Mix in the heavy cream and heat until it just starts to simmer with small bubbles forming around the edge.

 How to Make Macarons – French Meringue Method